 There is no limit to what a fraudster will do.
-In a recent Phishing attack on airline company employees, $2 million worth of flight tickets were stolen by a fraudster.
-The criminal sent phishing emails that targeted airline employees who had access to the Global Distribution System (GDS).
-This attack allowed the criminals access to systems used by the airline to carry out various operations, including booking of tickets.
+In a recent Phishing attack on airline company employees, $2 million worth of flight tickets were stolen by a fraudster.2 The criminal sent phishing emails that targeted airline employees who had access to the Global Distribution System (GDS).
+This attack allowed the criminals access to systems used by the airline to carry out various operations, including the booking of tickets.
 This criminal was eventually caught when trying to travel internationally.

 Better security begins with the airline.